arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 Alternatively, you can monitor the inference process using an Arduino script uploaded to the Nicla Voice.

-Open the Arduino IDE and use the following example script to visualize results in the Serial Monitor:
+Open the Arduino IDE and use the following example script to observe results in the Serial Monitor:

 ```arduino
 #include "NDP.h"